centrifuge/clp-wasm/README.md

 # CLP Linear Programming solver ported to WebAssembly

 This project brings linear programming library CLP to the browser and node.js via WebAssembly.
-The interface at the moment only supports a single method `solveLinearProblem(problem: string): string`, where `problem` is a string specifyign the linear programming input in [LP format](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.7.1/ilog.odms.cplex.help/CPLEX/FileFormats/topics/LP.html).
+The interface at the moment only supports a single method `solve(problem: string): string`, where `problem` is a string specifyign the linear programming input in [LP format](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.7.1/ilog.odms.cplex.help/CPLEX/FileFormats/topics/LP.html).

 ## Live demo